-Table 17 gives a summary of Council's current performance in relation to the customer and technical performance measures for the pathway network.
+Table 16 gives a summary of Council's current performance in relation to the customer and technical performance measures for the pathway network.

-Customer Perf ormance M easures Service Attribute Measure Target 2014/15 Performance Safety C1.1 Customer satisfaction relating to the quality of pathways 70 C1.2 Fewer than 500 customer maintenance requests for pathways annually 466 C1.3 Fewer than 20 insurance claims annually related to pathway assets 19 Functionality C2.1 Customer satisfaction relating to the functionality of pathways 70 C2.
-2 Customer requests relating to universal access (ie missing pram crossings) Not available Capacity C3.1 Customer satisfaction relating to the capacity of pathways 70 C3.
-2 Customer requests related to missing links annually Not available Technical Perf ormance M easures Service Attribute Measure Target 2014/15 Performance Safety T1.1 100% of pathways with quality (condition) rating of 1, 2 or 3 (very good, good or fair) 99% footpaths 96.4% shared paths T1.2 100% of routine hazard inspections conducted on time 99% footpaths 97% shared paths T1.3 100% of routine maintenance tasks completed on time Not available T1.4 90% of reactive maintenance tasks completed on time 98% footpaths 95% shared paths Functionality T2.1 90% of pathways with functionality rating of 1, 2 or 3 (very good, good or fair) Not available T2.
-2 \$100k of mobility upgrades completed annually \$100k Capacity T3.1 90% of pathways with functionality rating of 1, 2 or 3 (very good, good or fair) 94% T3.2 2.0km of new/upgrade paths constructed annually To be advised
+Service Attribute Measure Target 2014/15 Performance Safety C1.1 Customer satisfaction relating to the quality of pathways 70 C1.2 Fewer than 500 customer maintenance requests for pathways annually 466 C1.3 Fewer than 20 insurance claims annually related to pathway assets 19 Functionality C2.1 Customer satisfaction relating to the functionality of pathways 70 C2.
+2 Customer requests relating to universal access (ie missing pram crossings) Not available Capacity C3.1 Customer satisfaction relating to the capacity of pathways 70 C3.2 Customer requests related to missing links annually Not available Technical Perfe ormance M easures Service Attribute Measure Target 2014/15 Performance Safety T1.1 100% of pathways with quality (condition) rating of 1, 2 or 3 (very good, good or fair) 99% footpaths 96.4% shared paths T1.2 100% of routine hazard inspections conducted on time 99% footpaths 97% shared paths T1.3 100% of routine maintenance tasks completed on time Not available T1.4 90% of reactive maintenance tasks completed on time 98% footpaths 95% shared paths Functionality T2.
+1 90% of pathways with functionality rating of 1, 2 or 3 (very good, good or fair) Not available T2.
+2 \$100k of mobility upgrades completed annually \$100k 90% of pathways with functionality rating of 1, 2 or 94% Capacity T3.1 3 (very good, good or fair)

-Table 17 Summary of current performance - 2014/15
+Table 16 Summary of current performance - 2014/15